nothings/single_file_libs/README.md

-# Single-file C/C++ open-source libraries with minimal dependencies
+# C/C++ open-source libraries with minimal dependencies

 Generally, the following is a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++, and should be able to be compiled on both 32-bit and 64-bit platforms.
+There is preference for libraries that are C, public domain and single-file.
 However, we have not personally verified that any specific library is as advertised, or is quality software.

 ### Rules